pixelhypercube/Astertris/README.md

 ## ⚠️ Project Status
 This project is currently in **Beta**.
-Some features (such as game over conditions) are not fully implemented yet.
+Some features are not fully implemented yet.

 ---